 Udemy is one of the biggest online course platforms around.
-Udemy is a fantastic option for casual learners because you can find courses about anything.
+It’s a fantastic option for casual learners because you can find courses about a wide variety of topics.
 Anyone can create a course though, so quality isn’t always the greatest.
 Udemy also doesn’t offer recognized certificates like other education websites.

 - Easy to use and navigate